MBunel/brutalb/README.md

-# Brutab : A Neubrutalist Beamer Theme
+# Brutalb : A Neubrutalist Beamer Theme

 **This is a early work in progress**